Bentley Continental GT: Other second generation cars

-Continental GT3 (2018–)
+Continental GT3 (2018–2021)

 Bentley Motorsport unveiled the new Continental GT3 based on the third generation Continental GT in November 2017.
 The rear-wheel drive race car utilises a >550 bhp 4.0-litre twin-turbo V8.
 It made its race debut at the opening round of the 2018 Blancpain GT Series Endurance Cup.

 The Bentley Continental GT3 won the 2020 Liqui-Moly Bathurst 12 Hour with drivers Jules Gounon, Jordan Pepper and Maxime Soulet.

+In 2020, Bentley announced plans to retire the Continental GT3 program at the end of the 2021 season, citing the manufacturer's focus on electric vehicles as the reason.

 Production

 First generation (2003–2011)

 Continental GT was designed, engineered and built in Crewe.

-As of 24 March 2003 (6 months before delivery), Bentley Motors had already accrued over 3200 deposits for its new Continental GT.

-The first Bentley Continental GT for the North American market was sold at the 12th Annual Elton John AIDS Foundation Fundraiser for $400,000 to Alabama native Joe Blount.
+12th Annual Elton John AIDS Foundation Fundraiser for $400,000 to Alabama native Joe Blount.

 Production of the Continental GTC began at the Crewe, Cheshire plant in September 2006, before the ending production of Bentley vehicles in Volkswagen Group manufacturing facility in Dresden, Germany at December 2006.

 As of 14 May 2009, Continental models were certified to have 85% recyclability (or 95% recoverability) of materials.

 Second generation (2011–2018)

 The Continental GT3's steering wheel, door pulls and seat were built in the Crewe plant.

 The first Continental GT3 car was built by the Bentley motorsport team in conjunction with M-Sport.

 The Continental GT3-R was built in the Crewe plant and finished in Bentley's Motorsport division.

 The production of the Volkswagen Group W12 engines used in Continental GT W12 engine models were relocated to the Crewe plant from the end of 2014 onwards.
 Some of the panels on the GT are made with super forming.

 The interior of the Continental GT Speed was built in Bentley's Leather and Trim workshop.